WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 ### Passing Information via Properties

-We need our Movie component be more flexible and pass it data so we can use it to display different titles and runtimes.
+We need our Movie component to be more flexible, and pass it data so we can use it to display different titles and runtimes.
 In the `src/App.js` file, add `title`, `hours`, and `minutes` props to the `<Movie>` tag.
-These values will be passed to component where we can elicit thier value.
+These values will be passed to the component, where we can elicit their value.

-You can name these properties anything you want, but it's good practice to be descriptive.
+You can name these properties anything you want, but it's a good practice to be descriptive.

 ```js